Friday, November 15th 2024, 2:56 pm

 The lawsuit filed by NonDoc, a non-profit newsroom, accuses OU of violating Oklahoma’s open records laws by withholding documents related to the 2018 investigation conducted by Jones Day, a private law firm.
 The publicly funded university hired the law firm when allegations surfaced claiming that OU had inflated alumni donor data given to U.S. News & World Report to improve the institution’s rankings on national “Best Colleges” lists.

-The scope of the investigation expanded in 2019 when former students accused then-OU President David Boren and then-Vice President Tripp Hall of sexual misconduct, including allegations of unwanted touching and kissing.
+The scope of the investigation expanded in 2019 when former students accused David Boren of sexual misconduct during his time as OU President, along with then-Vice President Tripp Hall, including allegations of unwanted touching and kissing.
 Neither Boren nor Hall were indicted.

 Tres Savage, the Editor in Chief for NonDoc, filed an Oklahoma Open Records Act request with the university in May 2019, seeking records derived from the internal investigation.